-5.8.
+6.9.
 Ending a session

-There is no "logout" command in the Spice shell.
-To terminate a session type the command Trap to the shell.
+To terminate a session type the command Bye to the shell.
 This command invokes the Accent kernel debugger; wait until the debugger prompts with the character ">" for a command and then turn your PERQ off.
-If you change your mind, and decide not to terminate the session, you can quit the kernel debugger and return to the Shell by typing the command "q" to the debugger.
+It is not possible to return to the Shell by typing "q" to the debugger because the partition has been dismounted by that point and cannot be remounted.
+You must either boot your PERQ or turn it off.